madmann91/madmann91.github.io/_posts/2024-08-25-why-osl-is-terrible.md

   int j = (int)"abcd";
   ```

+- OSL has dedicated a `normal` type for normals, but the built-in function `calculatenormal`
+  returns a `vector` instead.

 - Arguments are passed by reference, always.
 This prevents cross-module pointer provenance/aliasing
   analysis, and as a result produces slower code.
 Additionally, this also produces potentially
   surprising behavior at runtime: